 In September 2003, Kazakhstan − the largest of the former Soviet Republics − hosted the inaugural Congress of Leaders of World and Traditional Religions in the capital, Astana.
-Spurred by the Congress’ success, the President of Kazakhstan decided to make it a triennial event and commissioned a new venue.
+Spurred by the Congress’ success, the President of Kazakhstan decided to make it a triennial event.
 The Palace of Peace and Reconciliation was conceived as a permanent venue for the Congress and a global centre for religious understanding, the renunciation of violence and the promotion of faith and human equality.

-The Astanian climate posed a significant logistical challenge, with an extreme temperature range from 35°C in summer to -35°C in winter.
-The construction schedule also had to be extraordinarily rapid, the Palace having to be complete in time for the second Congress in 2006.
-Together, these demands led the design team to develop a structural solution that utilised prefabricated components, which could be manufactured off site during the winter months and erected quickly during the summer.
+The Astanian climate posed a significant challenge, with a temperature range from 40°C in summer to -40°C in winter.
+The construction schedule also had to be extraordinarily rapid, the Palace needing to be complete in time for the second Congress in 2006.
+Together, these demands led the design team to develop a structural solution that utilises prefabricated components, which could be manufactured off site during the winter months and erected during the summer.
 Remarkably, the entire process, from briefing to opening was completed in just twenty-one months.